v8/v8.dev/src/blog/understanding-ecma-part-1.md

 > 3. Let temp be temp.\[\[Value\]\]
 > 4. Return NormalCompletion(temp)

-Here we assume that _temp_ is a brand new temporary variable which doesn't collide with anything else.
+Here we assume that `temp` is a brand new temporary variable which doesn't collide with anything else.

-We've also used the knowledge that when a return statement returns something else than a Completion Record, it's implicitly wrapped inside a NormalCompletion.
+We've also used the knowledge that when a return statement returns something else than a Completion Record, it's implicitly wrapped inside a `NormalCompletion`.

 ### Side track: Return ?
 Foo()

-The spec uses the notation "Return ?
-Foo()" - why the question mark?
+The spec uses the notation `Return ?
+Foo()` - why the question mark?

-Return ?
-Foo() expands to:
+`Return ?
+Foo()` expands to:

 > 1. Let temp be Foo()
 > 2. If temp is an abrupt completion, return temp
 > 3. Set temp to temp.[[Value]]
 > 4. Return NormalCompletion(temp)

-Which is the same as "Return Foo()"; it behaves the same way for both abrupt and normal completions.
+Which is the same as `Return Foo()`; it behaves the same way for both abrupt and normal completions.

 ## Asserts